RyanKHawkins/RyanKHawkins/README.md

-#### Hello, my name is Ryan Hawkins.
-My new favorite username is F5DevLife, because becoming a software developer will be my fresh start to a second career.
-I've been a correctional officer for the past 17+ years, and now I'm looking for something new that excites me.
+#### Hello.
+My name is Ryan Hawkins. _Software_ and _game development_ excites my brain; It requires a balance of logic and creativity.
+I am currently on the path to becoming a self-taught programmer for my second career.
+For the past 17+ years, I've been a correctional officer, and now I'm looking for something new and more fulfilling.

-#### I believe programming will be a good fit for me.
+#### Programming is my future.

 ### Languages, Frameworks, and Tools:
 - Javascript